ayushanand18/ayushanand18/README.md

 + working on a Drawin Core Data Visualization [python package](https://github.com/marinebon/py-dwc-viz)

 ## Things I did previously 🔎
++ built a med-tech app to detect heart disease using eye images.
-+ worked on an open-source python package for Open Ocean data.
++ built an open-source [python package for fetching Earth and Atmospheric data](https://pypi.org/PyEarthData) as easily as calling a function.
 + worked with an NGO to implement a code for good project against child abuse.
 + built a web-based chatbot that can help reduce unreported abuses.
 + built a blockchain powered to tool to track hospital beds and ventilators in COVID19 hospitals.